Archive for the ‘Uncategorized’ Category

 Tags: firmware, gpl, license, linux, mode number, samsung, tv

-Published January 27th, 2010, updated January 28th, 2010.
+Published January 27th, 2010, updated March 17th, 2013.

 Like any modern language, Python comes along with a nice traceback module.
 This module gives you stack traces from the line of code where an exception is raised up to the next try-except clause.
 So, you can easily catch exceptions and write stack traces into a debug log.
 This debugging technique is pretty handy to drill down bugs and I use it a lot in prototyping.